ToF-SIMS analysis in a laboratory

 Surface chemical characterization for R&D and process optimization

-Comparative study between different treatments or formulations
+Comparative study of different treatments or formulations

 Contamination analysis and surface diagnosis

-Delamination of a paint (fracture interface analysis)
+Paint delamination (fracture interface analysis)

 Paint discoloration (search for contaminants or chemical alterations)